 10 Most Frequently Asked Questions of IELTS Reading Task

-IS THERE A DIFFERENCE BETWEEN IELTS – ACADEMIC READING MODULE AND THE IELTS – GENERAL TRAINING MODULE?
+- IS THERE A DIFFERENCE BETWEEN IELTS – ACADEMIC AND GENERAL TRAINING MODULE?

 Understand one thing.
 Only the IELTS listening & speaking parts remain the same for both the IELTS – Academic & IELTS – General Training aspirants.
 Reading & Writing tests are different for both, in terms of content and difficulty.
 Considering the IELTS Reading module, the passages and questions are easier in the IELTS General Training module.